Digital Nomad Guide to Living in Hoi An

 The nearby Marble Mountains and Cham Islands are great for hiking and diving—these are nice ideas for weekend trips.

-The Best Places To Stay in Hoi An
+Best Areas To Stay in Hoi An

 This really depends on you.
 The busy Old Town is probably best for shorter stays where everything is within walking distance.